WebAssembly/component-model/design/mvp/CanonicalABI.md

 1. construct a Component Model `Store`, analogous to [`store_init`]ing a Core WebAssembly [`store`];
-2. `invoke` a Component Model `FuncInst`, analogous to [`func_invoke`]ing a Core WebAssembly [`funcinst`]; and
+2. `invoke` a Component Model `FuncInst`, analogous to [`func_invoke`]ing a Core WebAssembly [`funcinst`];
+3. `lift` a Core WebAssembly function into a `FuncInst`, given the `canon lift` immediates and containing component instance;
+4. `lower` a `FuncInst` into a Core WebAssembly function, given the `canon lower` immediates and containing component instance; and
-3. allow a cooperative thread (created during a previous call to to `invoke`) to execute until blocking or exiting.
+5. allow a cooperative thread (created during a previous call to `invoke`) to execute until blocking or exiting.

+In a proper Embedding API, `Store.lift` and `Store.lower` would be replaced by a single, higher-level `Store.instantiate` function of type `Component -> ComponentInstance`, analogous to Core WebAssembly's [`module_instantiate`], that called `Store.lift` for each `canon lift` definition in the component being instantiated and, similarly, `Store.lower` for each `canon lower` definition.
+However, for the purpose of specifying the Canonical ABI, `Store.lift` and `Store.lower` are sufficient to specify how execution enters and exits component instances.
 ```python
 class Store:
   waiting: list[Thread]